IBM-Swift-Sunset/Kitura-Chat-Server/README.md

 http://<b>hostname</b>:8090, where <b>hostname</b> is the host your server is running on.

 ### Working with the Kitura-Chat-Server's UI
-When the Web UI first loads, it asks for a display name that will used as your identity in the chat.
+When the Web UI first loads, it asks for a display name that will be used as your identity in the chat.

 As other users join the chat you will see their display names on the left side of the screen.